rya-sge/access-denied/_posts/2024-06-10-zero-knowledge-development-framework.md

 ## [Halo2 (ZCash)](https://github.com/zcash/halo2)

 Halo2 is Zcash’s zk-SNARK implementation with Plonk.
 It is equipped with the Plonkish arithmetization that supports many useful primitives, such as custom gates and lookup tables.
-We use a Halo2 fork  with KZG support from the Ethereum Foundation and Scroll.

 The arithmetization used by Halo 2 comes from [PLONK](https://eprint.iacr.org/2019/953), or more precisely its extension UltraPLONK that supports custom gates and lookup arguments.
 They call it [***PLONKish***](https://twitter.com/feministPLT/status/1413815927704014850).